-1984 Dec 13 On the Annual Meeting of TI on December 13, 1984 William Kloepfer (Senior Vice President of Public Affairs Relations for the Tobacco Institute) said
+1984 Dec 13 At the Annual Meeting of the Tobacco Institute, William Kloepfer (Senior Vice President of Public Affairs Relations) said

 With our support five of them have formed a Committee on Taxation and Economic Growth and published their views in a pamphlet.
 They'll go anywhere to testify.
 They have also been helpful in lining up other experts to help.This February, in Atlanta, two of them will be conducting a seminar on tax reform and simplification.'
 (Robert Tollison and Fred McChesney participated in this seminar start_page=7&end_page=7)

 1985 In a internal TI document (±1985) this committee was described as: